Official (tennis): Referee

 The referee "is the official who is responsible for assuring that the competition is fair and played under the ITF Rules of Tennis."
 The referee supervises all of the aspects of play at a tournament including the conduct of players, coaches, spectators, and administrative crew.
 The referee must be present whenever matches are being played.

 The referee also "is the final authority on all questions of tennis law..."
 Any player may appeal the chair umpire's interpretation of tennis law to the tournament referee or deputy referee.
 In making the decision on an appeal the referee must consider the rulings of fact of the chair umpire, as well as statements of the players and line umpires.
 The referee's decision is final.

 The referee is also responsible for making the tournament draw in accordance with competition regulations.
 The making of the draw includes determining seeds and placing players and byes.
 The referee must then work with tournament organizers to schedule matches.
 This process has been made much easier in recent years with the introduction of computer programs that complete draw sheets and schedules based on online player entries and court availability.

 During play of a tournament, the referee is the sole authority on the suspension of play due to weather and other concerns.

 The referee is usually only seen on court during the administration of a medical timeout.
 Due to the complex regulations dictating medical timeouts the referee accompanies the medical trainer onto court.
 The referee is present to explain procedures and regulations to the player and trainer, and to time the timeout to ensure no extra time is given, as this would be construed as an unfair advantage.

+Notable tournament referees include Gerry Armstrong who has been Wimbledon referee since 2018.